igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

 * Use the `COPY` button to copy the URL to the clipboard and paste it wherever you want for safe keeping.
 * Alternatively, the `Tweet` and `EMAIL` buttons provide shortcuts for sending the URL to others.
-* The `EMBED` button generates an HTML code snippet that can be used to add the session to a web page. *Note: For the EMBED option, tracks loaded from Google Drive will only work if they are publicly available.*
+* The `EMBED` button generates an HTML code snippet that can be used to add the session to a web page.
 * The `QR CODE` button generates a QR two-dimensional barcode for the URL.

 To restore a session from a URL, paste it into a browser address bar, or click on the URL in an email message, tweet, etc.